Your first steps to taking maternity leave

 No fear or shame allowed here.
 This is about freedom!
 And snuggling that baby you’ve been growing.

 1. Know Your Numbers

 If you’re not already familiar with your business expenses, now’s the time to get to know those numbers.
-Whether you’re a service-based or produce-based business, give yourself a fixed paycheck.
+Whether you’re a service-based or product-based business, give yourself a fixed paycheck.

 When you’re familiar with your numbers, you’ll know the percentage you get to take home from your business.
 Convert that percentage into dollars and that’s your paycheck each month.

 Then, when you have a great sales month and you make a little extra, you can decide to give yourself a little bonus or — and this is what I’d suggest — you can put it in savings for a different month when sales dip a bit.